tradle/why-hypercore/FAQ.md

 ### What are the main components / modules / packages?

-- **Hypercore protocol**, [network protocol](https://www.datprotocol.com/deps/0010-wire-protocol/), providing messaging and peer data exchanges.
+- **[Hypercore protocol](https://www.datprotocol.com/deps/0010-wire-protocol/)**, secure network protocol, providing reliable peer data exchanges.
-- **Hypercore**, append-only-log that can be used as-is, and is also used as a building block for other data structures.
-Hypercore is similar to block storage in Data Centers.
+- **[Hypercore](https://github.com/hypercore-protocol/hypercore)**, append-only log that can be used as-is, and is also used as a building block for other data structures.
-- **Hypertrie**, a key-value store, which uses the underlying Hypercore and is used by other higher level services, like Hyperdrive for its directory structure and the file metadata.
-You can view key-value store as a simplest possible database and it is a common component in modern applications, and especially as embedded part of P2P applications.
+- **[Hypertrie](https://github.com/hypercore-protocol/hypertrie)**, a key-value store, which uses the underlying Hypercore and is used by other higher level services, like Hyperdrive, for files directories and metadata.
+You can view key-value store as a simplest possible database and it is a [common component in modern applications](https://www.consul.io/docs/intro/vs/zookeeper), and especially as embedded store in P2P applications.
 E.g. Ethereum uses KV store for [smart-contract storage](https://medium.com/hackernoon/getting-deep-into-ethereum-how-data-is-stored-in-ethereum-e3f669d96033).
-- **Hyperbee**, a key-value store, that also provides sorted range queries and therefore can be used by the database on top to build indexes.
+- **[Hyperbee](https://github.com/mafintosh/hyperbee)** goes much higher than Hypertrie by providing sorted range queries, and can therefore can be used to build indexed databases.
+It is compatible with the popular LevelUP interface, a [standard building block](https://github.com/Level/awesome#awesome-level) for databases, query engines, and even several SQL engines.
+- **Hyperdrive**, a component for a P2P alternative to Google Drive and Dropbox, providing team file sharing, including great support for large media files.
+Hyperdrive can also be mounted as a normal OS folder, with the help of FUSE interface.
-- **Corestore**, to managing many Hypercores you typically end up authoring or replicating from others.
+- **[Corestore](https://github.com/andrewosh/corestore)**, to managing many Hypercores you typically end up authoring or replicating from others.
-- **Hyperdrive**, a P2P alternative to Google Drive and Dropbox
+- **[Hyperspace](https://github.com/hypercore-protocol/hyperspace)**, a server that uses Corestore and Hyperdrive to provide availability and persistence to hypercore data structures.
+It offers a network API for using hypercore from any language.
+Hyperspace notches another step towards the P2P alternative for Dropbox and Google Drive.
+Key missing components are a permission system and collaborative editing, which is work in progress by the hypercore community.
-- **Hyperswarm**, a discovery mechanism for connecting to peers (sort of a decentralized DNS)
+- **[Hyperswarm](https://github.com/hyperswarm/hyperswarm)**, a discovery mechanism for connecting to other peers (sort of a decentralized DNS), direct P2P connections (NAT traversal), and P2P connection management.
-- **Beaker Browser**, a full-blown browser that also supports the Web without servers (P2P Web).
+- **[Beaker Browser](https://beakerbrowser.com/)**, a full-blown browser that also supports the Web without servers (P2P Web).

 ### What is the USP (Unique Selling Proposition) of Hypercore?

-Hypercore is Open Source, it is not selling :-), but it is offering itself to developers.
-So what is it that is absolutely unique about it?
-Hypercore is P2P technology, but we saw other P2P technologies, BitTorrent and Bitcoin.
+Hypercore is an open source P2P technology, but we saw other P2P technologies, BitTorrent and Bitcoin.
 What is unique about Hypercore?

 #### Streaming